 MUS 152 - Introduction To Music Therapy II: Populations

-A study of the potentials of music therapy with a variety of clinical populations including examination of the levels and areas of music therapy practice.
+Prerequisite: MUS 151 A study of the potentials of music therapy with a variety of clinical populations including examination of the levels and areas of music therapy practice.
+Note: Music Therapy majors only.

 MUS 201 - Theory III